Guide

 Strong cash flow makes it easier to run your business.
 A cash flow projection helps you improve your cash flow planning and take control of your business's finances.

 To reduce the time you spend collecting and updating cash flow data, you can automate the process with accounting software like Xero.
-If you're not ready for software, you can start by downloading a free cash flow projection template.
+Get one month free.

 FAQs on cash flow forecasting